 The pastoral residency program of Grace is an extension of our missions program and is focused on church planting, church replanting, and church revitalization efforts.
-While there will be exceptions, our goal is for everyone who completes a pastoral internship at Grace to move into a regional church planting, replanting, or revitalization effort in partnership with Grace.
+While there will be exceptions, our goal is for everyone who completes a pastoral residency at Grace to move into a regional church planting, replanting, or revitalization effort in partnership with Grace.

 The purpose of our pastoral residency program is not to build and staff ministries within our own church.
 Rather, we seek to provide an opportunity for future pastors to reflect on the nature of the church and pastoral ministry as it relates to church planting and church revitalization.
 While interns will be involved in the ministry of Grace, we will not build or root our ministry on interns.

 Nothing fancy happens in the GBC pastoral residency program.
 We simply want to show regular day-to-day ministerial life and provide men who are aspiring to be involved in church planting, church revitalization, or traditional pastoral ministry the ecclesiological and pastoral grid for doing such a work.

 When an individual completes a GBC pastoral residency, our goal is for them to immediately be able to enter pastoral ministry (These efforts are to begin during the final three months of the residency).

 In addition, the goal of our pastoral residency program is not to help determine whether an individual is called to ministry.
 This program is built for those who are certain of their call to pastoral ministry and who are willing to be involved in a church planting or church revitalization effort.